sybrew/the-seo-framework/readme.txt

 = Openly pluggable =
 The SEO Framework has been built to go further than just itself.
-Take a look at the API documentation located at [The SEO Framework API Docs](http://theseoframework.com/docs/api/).
+Take a look at the API documentation located at [The SEO Framework API Docs](https://theseoframework.com/?p=82).

 = The SEO Bar =
-**This plugin helps you to create better content, at a glance.
+**The SEO Framework helps you to create better content, at a glance.
 By showing you:**

 * If the title is too long, too short, duplicated, and/or automatically generated.
-* If the description is too long, too short, duplicated, has too many repeated words and/or automatically generated.
+* If the description is too long, too short, has too many repeated words and/or automatically generated.
 * If the page is indexed, redirected, followed and/or archived, while looking at other WordPress settings.

 We call this the SEO Bar.
 Check out the screenshots below to see how it helps you!

 = Hardcore caching =
-This plugin's code is highly optimized on PHP-level and uses variable, object and transient caching.
+The code in The SEO Framework is highly optimized on PHP-level and uses variable, object and transient caching.
 This means that there's little extra page load time from this plugin, even with more meta tags used.

 A caching plugin isn't even needed for this plugin as you won't notice a difference; however, it's supported wherever best suited.

 = Compatibility =
-**This plugin supports:**
+**The SEO Framework supports:**

 * PHP 5.4 and greater.
 * WordPress 4.6 and greater.